ydahal1/ydahal1/ReadMe.md

 I know you are here for jokes, No worries !!
 Here are some new ones.
 Keep checking back for more laugh-out-loud jokes, brought to you by the dynamic duo of Chat GPT and GitHub Actions! __If they are not funny, blame OpenAI__

-A man is washing the car with his son.
-The son asks......
-"Dad, can’t you just use a sponge?"
+What do you call an eagle who can play the piano?
+Talonted!

 [
-Tue Dec 16 00:31:00 UTC 2025
+Wed Dec 17 00:29:46 UTC 2025
  ]